Commensurability of lattices in right-angled buildings: Hyperplanes and separable subgroups

 \begin{lem} Let $G$ be a group.
 Then the following hold: \begin{enumerate} \item If $H_1<H_2<G$ with $H_1$ finite index in $H_2$ and separable in $G$, then $H_2$ is separable in $G$. \item If $H_1<H_2<G$ with $H_1$ finite index in $H_2$ and separable in $G$, then there exists a finite-index normal subgroup $\hat{G}\triangleleft G$ with $H_2\cap\hat{G}<H_1$. \end{enumerate} \end{lem}

 When we prove the ``if'' direction of Theorem \ref{thm:Delta} in later sections, we will need the following subgroups of the uniform lattice $\La<\Aut(\Delta)$ to be separable (in $\La$): (1) $\La$-stabilizers of hyperplanes, and (2) finite-index subgroups of $\La$-stabilizers of level-equivalence classes.
 In the following lemma we give a sufficient condition for this involving intersections of hyperplane-stabilizers; in particular, this shows that the condition from Theorem \ref{thm:Delta} -- that convex subgroups of $\La$ are separable -- is sufficient.
+(Recall that a convex subgroup of $\La$ is a subgroup that stabilizes and acts cocompactly on a convex subcomplex of $\Delta$.)

 \begin{prop} Suppose that the graph $\cG$ and the groups $G_i$ are finite, and let $\Lambda<\Aut(\Delta)$ be a uniform lattice.
 If the finite-index subgroups of finite intersections of $\Lambda$-stabilizers of hyperplanes are separable in $\Lambda$, then the finite-index subgroups of the $\La$-stabilizers of level-equivalence classes are also separable in $\La$.
 In particular, this holds if all convex subgroups of $\La$ are separable. \end{prop} \begin{proof} Let $[v]$ be a level-equivalence class and let $L<\La_{[v]}$ be a finite-index subgroup.
 Let $M<\La$ be the intersection of the $\La$-stabilizers of the hyperplanes $\{H(e)\mid e\in E^-(v)\}$.
 Let $\La^{\rk}_{[v]},M^{\rk}$ be the rank-preserving subgroups of $\La_{[v]},M$ respectively.
 Proposition \ref{prop:hypstabs} implies that $M^{\rk}$ is a finite-index subgroup of $\La^{\rk}_{[v]}$.
 Proposition \ref{prop:finiteindex} implies that $\Aut_{\rk}(\Delta)$ has finite index in $\Aut(\Delta)$, so $\La^{\rk}_{[v]},M^{\rk}$ have finite index in $\La_{[v]},M$ respectively.
 Hence $L$ and $M$ are commensurable.
 As $L\cap M$ has finite index in $M$, the hypothesis of the proposition tells us that $L\cap M$ is separable in $\La$.
 And as $L\cap M$ has finite index in $L$, we deduce from Lemma \ref{lem:separable}\ref{item:H1H2} that $L$ is separable in $\La$. \end{proof}